pmko/coursera-recommender-systems/class-notes/non-personalized-content-based.md

 - recommend: select promising cells

 __User-User__
-Select neighborhood of similar-taste users and use their opinions of items to predict or rank for the user of interest.
+Select neighborhood of similar-taste users and use their opinions of items to predict an item(s) for the user of interest where they have not previously rated or interacted with that item.
 Compute a similarity score between a user and other users.
-Then look for users with high similarity scores that have rated the item of interest or create a list of possible recommendations.
+Then look for users with high similarity scores (neighborhood) that have rated the item of interest or create a list of possible recommendations.
+The challenge with this method is that user tastes can change over time and are usually only limited to a category of items, thus taking more compute resources to keep current.

 There is a variant of this that uses trusted users versus similar users and then looks at their ratings / tastes to make predictions and recommendations.

 _matrix:_ Each column is an item, each row is a user and each cell is a rating for the user/item combination.

 __Item-Item__
-Precompute similarity between an item and other items using user ratings for an item.
+Precompute similarity between an item and other items using user ratings vector for each item.
+Find items that are similar to those that the user has already rated or scored.
+This method has efficiencies over user-user because items don't really changes, more about availability of item.

 _matrix:_ There is row for each item and a column for each item so that all possible item/item combinations are represented.
 Each cell is the similarity score for the item/item combination.